"Ultimate Perfect World" Blademaster Build Guide

 Part three of the ultimate blademaster guide is going to cover gear.
 Gear seems mostly straight forward.
 Not like weapons really.
 But I will try to break it down in as much detail as possible.

 Always use heavy armor.
 Never get tempted to try to build a super high dex blademaster and throw hin in some Light armor, this is true fail.
 If you want something along this route I would recommend you play an assassin.

 Never buy your gear from the vendor.
 This is the bottom of the barrel gear.
 I will tell you to always make your own or buy something from the Auction house.
 Never settle for the junk.
 It really makes a difference.

-Ornaments-I suggest you use Elemental necklaces and waist.
-Although it is not a terrible thing to use Physical ones, this is an area you can add to your magical defense without a huge lose in other areas of concern.
+- Ornaments: I suggest you use Elemental necklaces and waist.
+Although it is not a terrible thing to use Physical ones, this is an area you can add to your magical defense without a huge loss in other areas of concern.
 If you use elemental, always look for +HP, and +MP bonuses here.

 Part four of the ultimate blademaster build guide is going to cover statistics.
 This section may be a little geeky, and I do apologize for that, but, I want to try to be as thorough as possible to help you determine what sort of statistical allocation you will want to implement.

 Blademasters have many different possible combinations of point allocation to choose from.
 A lot of it will be weapon driven, some of it will be personal preference.
 But, this is by no means a no brainer section.
 PvP will play a role also.
 I tend to stay away from PvP, but have experience with PvP servers, so, I will offer you some information on that also.